Joe Jordan: Celtic

-After Hearts, in 1993 Jordan became assistant manager to Liam Brady at Celtic, said to be out of an emotional attachment to the club he supported as a boy, and to Brady.
-Having been in the job since 1991, Brady resigned just four months after Jordan arrived, and he felt obliged to do the same, stating in 2010 that he felt no regrets and that "You've just got to make those calls."
+In 1993, Jordan became assistant manager to Liam Brady at Celtic, said to be out of an emotional attachment to the club he supported as a boy, and to Brady.
+Having been in the job since 1991, Brady resigned just four months after Jordan arrived, and Jordan felt obliged to do the same, stating in 2010 that he felt no regrets and that "You've just got to make those calls".

 Stoke City

 Jordan was appointed manager of Stoke City in November 1993, replacing fellow Scot Lou Macari.
-Macari had left to join Jordan's previous club, Celtic.
-Jordan was not a popular choice amongst many Stoke fans after it seemed Denis Smith was to be appointed.
-They eventually accepted Jordan but the style of play served up, soon began to cause terracing grumblings.
-The side slowly got results going despite the football style on offer.
+Macari had left to join Jordan's previous club Celtic.
+Jordan was not a popular choice amongst many Stoke fans, who had expected Denis Smith to be appointed.
+They eventually accepted Jordan but his style of play soon began to cause fan discontent.
 Stoke finished the 1993–94 season in 10th position.
-The 1994–95 season saw no change in the relationship between Jordan and the supporters.
-It came as little surprise when after a couple of 4–0 defeats, he resigned on 8 September 1994.
+The 1994–95 season saw no change in the relationship between Jordan and the supporters, and he resigned on 8 September 1994 after a pair of 4–0 defeats.
 The returning Lou Macari replaced him.

 Bristol City

-He managed Bristol City for 130 games in his second spell, from November 1994 to March 1997.
+Jordan returned to Bristol City from November 1994 to March 1997, managing the club for 130 games.

 Northern Ireland

-Between 1998 and 2000, he was assistant manager to Lawrie McMenemy.
-They unsuccessfully tried to get Northern Ireland to qualify for the 2000 European Championships.
+Between 1998 and 2000, he was assistant manager to Lawrie McMenemy with Northern Ireland.
+The pair were unsuccessful in their attempt to qualify for the 2000 European Championships.